igakigongo/News-Week/README.md

 * Work your way down the page by filling in and positioning the additional sections.
 * Try resizing the browser to see if it mimics the behavior of the real Newsweek homepage.

-### Clone and Original Website References

-For the demo website please refer to this [link](https://igakigongo.github.io/News-Week/), and for a reference to the live original NewsWeek website please refer to this [link](https://www.newsweek.com/).

-### Reference Material
-Please visit the section of the Odin Project that talks about this [project](https://www.theodinproject.com/courses/html5-and-css3/lessons/using-bootstrap) to read more upon what should be done.

 ### Screenshots

 #### Bootstrap XS - Media Screen